CWA Historical Dagger

 Now Shardlake must follow the trail of Greek Fire across Tudor London, while trying at the same time to prove his young client's innocence.
 But very soon he discovers nothing is as it seems . . .

-Continue this gripping historical series with Sovereign, Revelation, Heartstone, Lamentation and Tombland.
+An internationally bestselling phenomenon, this gripping historical series continues with Sovereign, Revelation, Heartstone, Lamentation and Tombland.

 In the media